 - Present options: Depending on the type of mistake and why it happened, the solution may not always be cut and dry.
 For this reason, it’s important to give your client some options.
 For example, you could offer a refund, an alternative service or a discount to make up for the impact of the error.

 - Maintain perspective: Sometimes it’s hard to keep a sense of perspective when you feel you’ve let your client, your team or yourself down.
 However, try to keep your reaction proportional to the mistake you’ve made; don’t make a mountain out of a molehill.
 Unless it’s a life or death situation, most mistakes can be corrected fairly quickly.

 - Create a protocol: Discuss the problem with your team.
-Learn from your mistake and create a strategy to deal with future mistakes.
+Learn from your mistake and create a strategy to deal with common customer complaints.
 You may have to make some changes to the way your company functions, with the technology you are using, or within the structure of your personnel.
 Don’t be stubborn, be prepared to make adjustments to improve the quality of your service and reduce the risk of future errors.
 Make sure everyone is on the same page.

 Mistakes to Avoid When Interacting With a Client